xenocrat/chyrp-markdown/README.md

 Limitations
 -----------

 Because it is focused on speed, the parser is limited in some ways that result in it not being completely conformant with the CommonMark and GFM specifications.
-Currently it is able to pass 70% of CommonMark and GFM test cases.
+Currently it is able to pass 71% of CommonMark test cases and 70% of GFM test cases.

 The most notable limitations of the parser are:
 1. It does not allow lines to contain leading spaces before most block markers.